GDL on Linux¶

 Download the gdl code, and run gdl/scripts/build_gdl.sh several times:

-will install the required libraries.
-(If you are not sudoer you will get a list of libs. your admin. will installed for you.)build_gdl.sh configure
+build_gdl.sh prepwill install the required libraries.
+(If you are not sudoer you will get a list of libs. your admin. will installed for you.)build_gdl.sh configurewill run Cmake to prepare the Make filebuild_gdl.sh buildwill build gdl inbuild.build_gdl.sh install.
+This is the simplest way to be sure the paths and the links to the libs are OK.

 A summary for Ubuntu/Debian (for RH/Fedora, just change apt-get by rpm …):